-According to the U.S. Bureau of Labor Statistics' latest Job Openings and Labor Turnover Survey (JOLTS), in January 2014 there were 664,000 job openings in the Northeast region, which includes New York State.
-This was up 3.5% from December 2013's level of 688,000.
+According to the U.S. Bureau of Labor Statistics' latest Job Openings and Labor Turnover Survey (JOLTS), in August 2014 there were 791,000 job openings in the Northeast region, which includes New York State.
+This was up 3.4% from July 2014's level of 765,000.
 (Note: JOLTS data are available nationally and regionally, but not at the state level.)
-At the same time, the number of unemployed in the Northeast region decreased by 3.3%, from 1.96 million in December 2013 to 1.89 million in January 2014.
+At the same time, the number of unemployed in the Northeast region was essentially unchanged, remaining at 1.73 million in August 2014.

 The ratio of unemployed job seekers to job openings is a useful labor market indicator.
 It is calculated by dividing the number of unemployed workers by the number of job openings.
-In January 2014, there were 2.9 job seekers per job opening in the Northeast region, an increase from December 2013's level of 2.8.
-The region's ratio stood at 3.2 in January 2013.
+In August 2014, there were 2.2 job seekers per job opening in the Northeast region, down from July 2014's level of 2.3.
+The region's ratio stood at 3.2 in August 2013.

 At the beginning of the last national recession in December 2007, the number of unemployed job seekers per job opening stood at 1.9 in the Northeast and 1.8 in the nation.
 By June 2009 -- the official end of the U.S. recession -- the ratio was 4.3 in the Northeast region and 6.2 in the nation as a whole.